theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 This combination enables AcMCP to capture both immediate and multi-step dependencies, refining prediction intervals as each new observation arrives.

-AcMCP has some advantages that offset the extra computation needed to include the autocorrelations in the errors while generating the conformal predictons:

-- **Efficiency**: AcMCP’s intervals are generally tighter and more accurate, thanks to the autocorrelation adjustments.
-- **Robustness for Long-range Forecasts**: AcMCP is ideal for long-horizon forecasts, as it considers error dependencies over multiple steps.
-- **Dynamic Adjustments**: By updating intervals with each new data point, AcMCP provides accurate coverage as time progresses.

-This method provides a robust way to build multi-step prediction intervals that are both statistically efficient and resilient to changes in the forecast horizon.

 Now, we illustrate the use of AcMCP using the `conformalForecast` package that accompanies the Wang and Hyndman (2024) paper.